 by Nurse Jamie Daniel

 May is Medication month!
-Over the last couple of weeks, Nurse Jamie is has provided us with some info, some stories, and some practical tips on medication and assisting with medications for our clients.
+Over the next couple of weeks, Nurse Jamie is going to provide us with some info, some stories, and some practical tips on medication and assisting with medications for our clients.
+So stay tuned!

 Read on for part one on over the counter medications.

 Over the counter and through the woods to your pharmacist’s house we go?
 I think I am mixing stories up?
 Let’s just talk about over the counter medications for now…